mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 The two most basic ones are `Integer` and `Int`.

 `Int` is a type that is "closer to the machine".
-It's a "fixed precision" integer type.
+It's a so-called fixed precision integer type.
 This means that - depending on the architecture of your computer - each `Int` will have a limited number of bits reserved for its value.
-Going out of those bounds can result in confusing errors.
+Going out of those bounds can result in errors.
 This is a type very similar to C/C++ `int` type.

-`Integer` on the other hand is an "arbitrary precision" integer type.
-This means that the values can get potentially bigger than those of `Int`.
+`Integer` on the other hand is an arbitrary precision integer type.
+This means that the values can potentially get bigger than those of `Int`.
 Haskell will just reserve more memory if that becomes necessary.
-So those integers are arbitrarily large, but only in principle - if you completely run out of computer memory, nothing will save you, of course.
+So those integers are "arbitrarily" large, but, of course, only in principle - if you completely run out of computer memory, nothing can save you.

 At the first glance it would seem that `Integer` has some clear advantages.
 That being said, `Int` is still being widely used where memory efficiency is important or where we have high confidence that numbers will not become too large.